mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/04-device-manager.md

 > *Actions involving AVDs.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 The most interesting option in this list is `Wipe Data`.
 This button clears all user data and restores the device to its default factory settings.
 It may be necessary to perform this action periodically.
-Otherwise, after many application have been installed the virtual device may start emitting error messages like `Waiting for target to come online`.
+Otherwise, after installing many applications, the virtual device may start emitting error messages like `Waiting for target to come online`.

 To choose an emulator, we select it in the top bar of Android Studio.Then, we click the play button if we want it to be installed without using the debugger.
 We can use the green bug button if we want to install and debug the app.